nganganth/nganganth/README.md

 - I'm a big fan of nature photography.
 At first, I just like to look at awesome pictures taken by photographers.
 I look at them and think about how they capture that moment and be in that moment.
 I was inspired by it!
-- I really really love cooking. 👩‍🍳🍳
+- I really love cooking. 👩‍🍳🍳
-“Cooking is a task that requires a combination of several skills – understanding and planning, attention to detail, using our memory and imagination, manual dexterity, creativity and style.” 	👈 Yep!
-Totally True!!!
+“Cooking is a task that requires a combination of several skills – understanding and planning, attention to detail, using our memory and imagination, manual dexterity, creativity and style.”
 - I am quite interested in psychology. 📚